Glimpse of Us: Background

+While on tour, Charlie Puth was sent the song, and had planned on returning to it, but the final version by Joji had been released two weeks later.

+Composition and lyrics

+The sheet music, published by Kobalt Music Publishing on Musicnotes.com, shows that the song is written in the key of A-flat major, with a tempo of 57 beats per minute.
+Joji's vocals in the song span from the low note of B♭2 to the high note of A♭4.

+The song's lyrics express the conflict of Joji's longing for his ex-lover, even though he is in a relationship with another woman, who has shown tons of affection to him, and is "perfect".

 Critical reception

-The song received widespread acclaim, with critics praising its simplicity, lyrics and Joji's emotional vocals.
+The song received widespread acclaim, with critics praising its simplicity, lyrics, and Joji's emotional vocals.
 Brenton Blanchet of Complex described the song as a "chilling piano ballad", while Jon Caramanica of The New York Times considered it "splendid and striking".
 Andrea See of Bandwagon Asia felt that the "stripped-down" sound of the song "foreshadows Joji's more mature sonic territory" in contrast to his previous electronic material.

 Music video

 The song was accompanied by its music video, directed by Dan Streit.
-The video contains various scenes of tomfoolery committed by "anonymous protagonists," including in race cars.
+The video contains various scenes of destructive antics committed by "anonymous protagonists," including in race cars.
 Clips from the video became popular on TikTok, leading the music video to gain tens of millions of views.
 The video was shot on a Sony DCR-HC32 miniDV and consisted of 15 hours of raw footage before editing.
-The video was primarily shot in Atlanta, with additional scenes shot in Tennessee, Alabama, Los Angeles and New York.
+The video was primarily shot in Atlanta, with additional scenes shot in Tennessee, Alabama, Los Angeles, and New York.

 Commercial performance

-"Glimpse of Us" became Joji's highest-charting single upon its debut in various countries, including Australia, New Zealand, Philippines and the UK.
+"Glimpse of Us" became Joji's highest-charting single upon its debut in various countries, including Australia, New Zealand, the Philippines, and the UK.
 It debuted at number ten on the US Billboard Hot 100, marking Joji's first top-ten single in the country.
 For the chart dated 2 July 2022, the song peaked at number eight.

 With "Glimpse of Us", Joji became the second Japanese artist to have a number one single on the Australian singles chart, and first since Kyu Sakamoto's "Sukiyaki" in 1963.